Planning for Emergencies

 The DePauw Police Department coordinates various university and community emergency response agencies and services to ensure DePauw University community members, all properties, facilities, and approved living units are prepared to respond to emergencies, mitigate impact, and recover from any critical incident or situation.

-The Dean of Campus Life coordinates the University's Critical Incident Management Team (CIMT).
+The Assistant Vice President for Student Affairs coordinates the University's Critical Incident Management Team (CIMT).
 The CIMT team has three main purposes in the event of a critical incident:

 - assess current needs not being addressed by the on-site command center